PrestaShop/prestashop-specs/back-office/advanced-parameters/database/advanced_parameters-database-sql_manager.md

 1) Refresh list

 After clicking on it, the page is reloaded.
-Sorts and searches are keeped.
+Sorts and searches are kept.

 2) Show SQL query